450 Harrison Avenue, #412a

 Boston, MA 02118

 I hope my work conveys a sense of the limitless variation in patterns in nature and their inherent beauty and mystery.
-And that within these images are contained elements of creation, change, the basic particles of life, and also a sense of their history and their journey.
-Their journey also represents our own including the obstacles we face and our sense of awe of the magnitude of our own path.
+And that within these images are contained elements of creation, change, struggle, balance, and making connections.

 PROCESS AND MATERIALS